 If you are on campus, you will still have access to the computer labs in ITE.
 Students can check out a laptop for up to four hours from the library https://lib.uconn.edu/services/technology-services/borrow-technology/

 If you are off campus, the department does not have the ability to provide you with either a computer or an Internet connection; students will have to make their own arrangements.
 Your town’s public library may be a resource, but note that many towns are closing their libraries out of an abundance of caution.
-The School of Engineering IT staff is currently working on providing a solution to access computer labs remotely, but that will still require a personal computer and Internet connection.
+The School of Engineering has provided a solution to access computer labs remotely, but that will still require a personal computer and Internet connection.

 Q: I am registered with CSD.
 What will happen to my accommodations in the new mode?